voronianski/dookie-css/test/README.md

 make screenshots
 ```

-Then you can check how mixins actually look like while screenshots in the folder.
+Then you can check how mixins actually look like on screenshots in the folder.